ivanightingale/LearningToControlClass/README.md

 | In-class presentations | **50 %** |
 | Projects | **25 %** |

+**Class material is due one week before the lecture!** No exceptions apart from the first 2 lectures.

+**Issues outlining references that will be used for lecture preparation are due at the end of the 3rd week (10/05/2025)!**
+20 minutes of research should give you an initial idea of what you need to read.

 ## Weekly Schedule (Fall 2025 – Fridays 2 p.m.
 ET)

 #### In-person: